A setting for solo soprano voice, narrator, actors and instrumental ensemble of the poem by Francis Brett Young

 Members of the orchestra arriving for a rehearsal at St John's Church, Hagley, Worcestershire

 Miraculously, over the next 4 days, Andrew gradually recovered.
 He was still recuperating in hospital when we gave the world premiere of his Ballad of Saint Kenelm.
-Everyone gave their all at this performance, knowing how ill Andrew was.
+Everyone did Andrew proud at this performance, knowing how ill he was.

 Premiere performance of The Ballad of St Kenelm, St John's Church Hagley, Hagley Festival, Worcestershire, 2015